mezka/afipcaeqrdecode/README.md

 And other less important properties.

+## Why convert to image instead of extracting

+In its inception this library used [PyMuPDF](https://pypi.org/project/PyMuPDF/) in order to extract all images inside the invoices and then run [qreader](https://pypi.org/project/qreader/) on them, however, we came upon some invoices in which the qr code image failed to extract.

-## Why qreader instead of plain pyzbar
+## Why qreader instead of pyzbar

-This library used just [pyzbar](https://pypi.org/project/pyzbar/) in its inception, however we came upon some QR codes that simply did not decode succesfully using just [pyzbar](https://pypi.org/project/pyzbar/).
+In its inception this library used just [pyzbar](https://pypi.org/project/pyzbar/), however we came upon some QR codes which did not decode succesfully using just [pyzbar](https://pypi.org/project/pyzbar/).

 [qreader](https://pypi.org/project/qreader/) depends on [pyzbar](https://pypi.org/project/pyzbar/), but uses a pre-trained AI model to detect and segment QR codes, using information extracted by this AI model, it applies different image preprocessing techniques that heavily increase the decoding rate by [pyzbar](https://pypi.org/project/pyzbar/)